 As you might know, this website is just a side project for me.
 I still have a day job, but the passion for 3D printing made be start this website to help others with my experience, and provide truthful and accurate information about all the items I test and review.

 The website is funded by the generous donations from my Patreons, readers, and some affiliate links kickback which helps me get more hardware and consumables to dedicate more time to 3D printing.
-There’s also a single AD banner present on pages, which helps pay for hosting a fast website.
+There’s are some AD banners present on pages, which help pay for hosting a fast website.
 I don’t like intrusive ads and I’m sure you don’t like them too.

 In the last two years, I had the chance to test and review various 3D printers and 3D printer related hardware from various companies.
 Some products were offered directly from the company, while some were offered by different online shops.

 For all my published reviews, I strictly followed my review guidelines and every information I shared was based on my testing and experience I had with that specific product.
 I try to be as thorough as possible when writing a review, to give the buyer a good amount of information before he makes a purchase decision.